 Class B/B+ Motorhome Pros and Cons:

 What Is a Class B+ RV?

-Where a Class B RV uses a complete van shell as the starting point, a Class B+ motorhome uses a van cutaway chassis as the starting point.
+Where Class B motorhomes use a complete van shell as the starting point, a Class B+ motorhome uses a van cutaway chassis as the starting point.

 A cutaway chassis is simply the front, driver's cab section of the van, with a bare frame (containing the drivetrain) behind it.

 Technically any RV built on a cutaway chassis is a Class C motorhome.

 However, there are a few distinctions between a Class B+ and a Class C.

 The biggest difference is the lack of a sleeping area over the cab in a Class B Plus RV.

 Because of these differences, the term 'Class B+' was coined.